Treating Hereditary Melanoma

 Immune checkpoint inhibitors

-Immune checkpoint inhibitors are a type of immunotherapy used to treat several types of cancer, including melanoma.
+Immune checkpoint inhibitors are a type of used to treat several types of cancer, including melanoma.
 Some cancer cells can switch off the immune system.
 Immune checkpoint inhibitors are drugs that prevent this from happening.
 This allows the immune system to find, unmask and destroy cancer cells.
 Immune checkpoint inhibitors are used to treat some 2 or higher melanoma.
 These include:

 - Keytruda (pembrolizumab)